dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 <a name="requiring" />
 ### 2.1 Requiring the module

-Require the Lua Tracker's module into your Lua code like so:
+Require the Lua Tracker"s module into your Lua code like so:

 ```lua
 local snowplow = require( "snowplow" )
 ```

-That's it - you are now ready to initialize a tracker instance.
+That"s it - you are now ready to initialize a tracker instance.

 [Back to top](#top)